PlayNetwork/fs-promise-util/README.md

 This method returns the absolute pathname for the given path as a Promise.
 In other words, it returns a promise for [fs.realPath](https://nodejs.org/dist/latest-v7.x/docs/api/fs.html#fs_fs_realpath_path_options_callback).

 The `options` argument can be a string specifying an encoding or an object with an encoding property specifying the character encoding to use for the path passed to the callback.
-If the encoding is set to `buffer`, the path returned will be passed as a Buffer object.
+If the encoding is set to buffer, the path returned will be passed as a Buffer object.

 * `path` - [ string | Buffer ]
 * `options` - [ string | Object ]